circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ![Test Splitting]({{ site.baseurl }}/assets/img/docs/test_splitting.png)

-To give a quantitative illustration of the power of splitting tests using timing data, adding `parallelism: 10` on a test suite run across the CircleCI application project decreased the test time **from 26:11 down to 3:55**.

-Using timings-based test splitting gives the most accurate split, and is guaranteed to optimize with each test suite run.
+Timings-based test splitting gives the most accurate split, and is guaranteed to optimize with each test suite run.
 The most recent timings data is always used to define where splits are made.

-As an example, take a go test suite.
-Here, all tests run sequentially in a single test environment, in this example, a docker container:
+As an example, take a Go test suite.
+Here, all tests run sequentially in a single test environment, a Docker container:

 ```yaml
 jobs: